Frequently Asked Questions

 – Submit a request through statefire.com/contact

-A fire protection specialist will follow up to discuss your needs, facility
+A fire protection specialist will follow up to discuss your needs, facility type, and the right services for your situation.

 How do I access my service records and inspection reports?